techidaily/site-youtube-sure/source/_posts/ed-in-2024-android-and-ios-users-choice-top-playlist-saving-apps-for-youtube.md

 ![youtube playlist downloader - DVDVideoSoft](https://images.wondershare.com/filmora/article-images/6-youtube-playlist-downloader.jpg)

-To make things even better, the developers of the software have placed a handy FAQ and support page on their website, so you always have a resource you can head to if you have any questions.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rdNq2Sp031s?si=3FcJa3dQLraUDHKv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+To make things even better, the developers of the software have placed a handy FAQ and support page on their website, so you always have a resource you can head to if you have any questions.

 ### 10\. iTube HD Video Downloader (macOS)